TMairi/tmairi.github.io/_posts/2021-04-08-LNKPARSER.md

 2. The script does not parse out Network Share data

 Unfortunately, none of the samples I had to hand contained Network Share data under the `CommonNetworkRelativeLink` structure.
 Therefore, no parsers for this data have been written as I would not have been able to test them properly.
-Again, this requires more sample files, preferably with valid structures containing data in this particular structure to remedy.
+Again, this requires more sample files, preferably with valid structures containing data in this particular structure to remedy[^Footnote Reference testing].

+[^1]: Footnote 1

 ## Conclusion